South east London diabetic eye screening

 When I came into the appointment I wasn't sure what to expect but it all seemed very safe and organised.

 Receptionist: Good morning, are you here for diabetic eye screening?

 It was all very calm and not at all crowded.

 Steve: My name's Steve and I'll be doing your appointment today, do you want to come with me?

 Steve: You could take a seat in the green chair please.

 Steve: And open both eyes nice and big.
-So Peter, these are the images we've taken, it's an example of one of them.
+So Peter, what we're looking at here is an image of your right eye.

 Peter: They told me that if I looked after my diabetes, that it would also help my eyes stay healthy, it was all very easy.

 I got the results in a letter a couple of weeks later.
 My letter said that my eyes were healthy, so I don't need to worry.

 Sight is important to me as it helps me stay independent and allows me to see the people around me who I care about.